SLASSCOM/slasscom-bootcamp-curriculum/README.md

 ## Introduction

+SLASSCOM Bootcamp Curriculum is intended to be used as a guidance by educational and vocational institutes in teaching ICT.

 <dl>
-<dt>For whom?</dt>
-<dd>SLASSCOM Bootcamp curriculum is intended to be used as a guidance for educational and vocational institutes in teaching ICT.</dd>

 <dt>Which career qualification level?</dt>
-<dd>This is for students pursue a career in software development.
+<dd>This is for students passionate in a software development related career.
 Intended for diploma level qualifications to pursue an entry level job.</dd>
 <dt>Recommended Duration?</dt>
 <dd>Through a short (~6 months) intensive course.</dd>
 <dt>Is this free to use?</dt>
 <dd>This is an open source curriculum under Creative Commons license - https://creativecommons.org/licenses/by/4.0/.
 You are free to use this for commercial, non-commercial use under the terms of the license. </dd>
 <dt>Who are behind this?</dt>
-<dd>SLASSCOM (together with the industry) expects to maintain this up-to-date to reflect the latest entry level skill demands in the Industry.
+<dd>SLASSCOM (together with the industry professionals) expects to maintain this up-to-date and relevant to reflect the entry level skill demands in the Industry.
 YOULEAD (https://www.youlead.lk/) has provided guidance and financial support in developing this curriculum.</dd>
 </dl>

 ## Summary of the modules